 LEVERAGING MODERN HARDWARE

 Modern multi-core processors contain a rich set of resources.
-This includes cores, peripherals, and memory, as well as advanced virtualization features that enable them to be treated like a LEGO set of components for building configurations of virtual machines (VMs).
+As well as multiple cores, they include peripherals, memory, and advanced virtualization features that enable them to be treated like a LEGO set of components for building configurations of virtual machines (VMs).
 Although heavily used in cloud data centers, these modern hardware technologies are often poorly supported by RTOSes and embedded hypervisors.

 Implemented properly, separation kernels: